Navid200/xDrip/docs/Follow_page.md

 # Follow
 [xDrip](../README.md) >> [Features](./Features_page.md) >> Follow

-There are several follow options to see your or someone else's readings in xDrip, or even other apps.
+There are several options for using xDrip as a follower, to see your or someone else's readings in xDrip.

 #### [xDrip Sync](./xDripSync.md)
 #### [Nightscout](./Follow/FollowNightscout.md)